wp-plugins/polylang/readme.txt

 = Upgrade Notice =

 When upgrading from 0.5.1 or older, your custom flags in 'wp-content/plugins/polylang/local_flags' directory should move to 'wp-content/polylang'.
 People using the function 'pll_the_language' should be aware that it does not display the 'ul' tag anymore.
 I wrote about the reasons for these changes in the [forum](http://wordpress.org/support/topic/development-of-polylang-version-06).
+When upgrading from 0.6.1 or older, people using RTL languages must edit these languages and set the text direction to RTL in order for Polylang to work properly (the RTL property of the language is not set automatically when upgrading).

 = Features  =

 You write posts, pages and create categories and post tags as usual, and then define the language for each of them.
 The translation is optional.
 The plugin does not integrate automatic or professional translation.

 * You can have as many languages as you want.
 RTL languages are now supported.
 WordPress languages files are automatically downloaded and updated.
 * You can translate posts, pages, categories, post tags, menus, widgets...
-Custom post types, custom taxonomies and post formats, RSS feeds and all default WordPress widgets are supported.
+Custom post types, custom taxonomies, sticky posts and post formats, RSS feeds and all default WordPress widgets are supported.
 * Categories, post tags as well as some other metas are automatically copied when adding a new post or page translation
 * Support for Search form (see the FAQ in the documentation)
 * Support for multisite, pretty permalinks and static page used as front page